Admission of First-Time Freshmen

 - All degree-seeking undergraduate students are encouraged to submit a confirmation fee of $150 within 30 days of acceptance.
 This deposit is applied toward the first semester’s bill at the University of Saint Francis.

-- Students seeking on-campus housing must submit a $200 deposit which guarantees on-campus housing.
-Deposits are refundable until May 1 for fall applicants and December 1 for spring applicants.
+- Students seeking on-campus housing must submit a $200 deposit which secures on-campus housing.

-- High school students must request that an official copy of their high school transcript showing senior-year grades and date of graduation and/or GED score be sent directly to the Office of Admissions.
+- High school students must request that an official copy of their high school transcript showing senior-year grades and date of graduation and/or GED score be sent directly to the Office of Admissions upon high school graduation.

 A combination of student records and placement tests is used to place students in the appropriate level courses.
 Placement tests may be required for students who have not taken an SAT or ACT test.
 Transfer students may also need to take one or all of the placement tests.